A journey in style

 or the Merino O-neck and Polo Knit, in knits from wide rib to classic cable.

 But we didn’t invent the merino sweater.
 It all started in the 12th century, when traders brought merino sheep to Spain.
-Over the centuries merino sheep were prized for their fine wool and exported throughout Europe and the Americas—and eventually, merino was used for everything from haute couture dresses to the iconic Morris Merino Cable.
+Over the centuries merino sheep were prized for their fine wool and exported throughout Europe and America - and eventually, merino was used for everything from haute couture dresses to the iconic Morris Merino Cable.

 • Hand wash your merino wool, or set your washing machine to the wool setting if you’re sure it’s going to be gentle.

 • Don’t hang your knit garments to dry - lay wet wool flat to dry to help it maintain its shape.

 • Learn how to make simple repairs.
 All Morris merino wool garments come with extra thread for minor repairs.